Sports Coach Logo Sports Coach Training Principles Fitness Components

 Certification

 As with any vocational profession, a gym instructor needs certification.
-One of the essential skills a personal trainer need is understanding human anatomy and its varied functions.
+One essential skill a personal trainer needs is understanding human anatomy and its varied functions.
 Understanding and calculating BMI, metabolic rates, and the right kind of exercises for the diverse needs of the clientele is also an acquired skill.
 Think of yourself as an automobile or machine technician.
-You would not be able to repair or tune a car or machine without the proper training, would you?
-The same is true with the human body, so a personal trainer's certification course is vital.
+Would you be unable to repair or tune a car or machine without the proper training?
+The same applies to the human body, so a personal trainer's certification course is vital.

 Advantages of the vocation

 Being a fitness trainer means that you are an independent professional in many ways.
-You have the flexibility to choose your hours, select the number of hours you prefer working, and select the clientele you want to work with.
-What is more, you could always take up part-time assignments at gyms and private workout studios, or better still, consolidate your clientele and start a gym or workout studio on your own.
-After a few years' experience, some personal trainers have been known to work with actors, sportspersons, and models, a lucrative career option in its own right.
+You can choose your hours, select the number of hours you prefer, and select the clientele you want to work with.
+Moreover, you could always take up part-time assignments at gyms and private workout studios, or better still, consolidate your clientele and start a gym or workout studio independently.
+After a few years of experience, some personal trainers have been known to work with actors, sportspersons, and models, a lucrative career option in its own right.

-So, you see, being a personal trainer is a doubly good career choice.
-For starters, you are helping people better their lives, and at the same time, you are your master.
-Quite the sensible career option, would not you say?
+So, being a personal trainer is a doubly good career choice.
+For starters, you help people better their lives while being your master—quite a sensible career option.

 Page Reference